RiflerRick/Github_Merge_Conflict_Intimator/README.md

 Although it is essentially a line by line comparison the idea would be that if a line is added by someone, is it removed by the other guy and vice versa, if so there is a merge conflict, if not its okay.
 This is a complicated problem when it comes to literally checking patch by patch.
 The current agorithm follows that for a given patch, we check the hunk of the patch, the number of lines that are inserted and the number of lines deleted.

 **NOTE**: There will be no way of actually giving a clue as to who are the actual culprits of the conflict.
 The best we can do is give a probable set of commit authors whose commits conflict and a list of all authors who committed in the file where the conflict happened.

+One important idea here is the git blame command. git blame is actually used to show who are the people who committed at any point in the file.
+It is amazingly effective and if we can parse the git blame command on the file itself.
+Thats it.
+We will be there.